ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/groups/fields.rst

      - "a1a1a1a1-a1a1-a1a1-a1a1-a1a1a1a1a1a1"

 ..
 [1] To retrieve a list of available `Attribute Types <https://docs.threatconnect.com/en/latest/rest_api/v3/attribute_types/attribute_types.html>`_, send the following request: ``GET /v3/attributeTypes``.
 ..
+[2] To add a Description to a Group, use the ``attributes`` field to create a Description Attribute.
+Similarly, to add a Source to a Group, use the ``attributes`` field to create a Source Attribute.
-[2] By default, Groups will be created in the Organization in which your API user account resides.
+..
+[3] By default, Groups will be created in the Organization in which your API user account resides.
 To create a Group in a Community or Source, include the ``ownerId`` or ``ownerName`` field in your request.
 Alternatively, use the ``owner`` query parameter to `specify the owner <https://docs.threatconnect.com/en/latest/rest_api/v3/specify_owner.html>`_ in which to create the Group.
 ..
-[3] The following are accepted values for the ``type`` field:
+[4] The following are accepted values for the ``type`` field:

     - ``Adversary``
     - ``Attack Pattern``